andrewfowlie/LHCO_reader/README.md

 LHCO_reader
 ===========

-A Python module for reading LHCO files from detector simulators such as PGS into a Python class, with useful functions for implementing an analysis.
+LHCO_reader is a Python module for reading [LHCO files](http://madgraph.phys.ucl.ac.be/Manual/lhco.html) from detector simulators such as [PGS](http://www.physics.ucdavis.edu/~conway/research/software/pgs/pgs4-general.htm) into a Python class, with useful functions for implementing an analysis.
 The module does not require installation.

+ROOT files can be converted into LHCO files with `root2lhco` in [Delphes](https://cp3.irmp.ucl.ac.be/projects/delphes).

 To load the module and look at an LHCO file, simply